mikev-duff/time_tracker_service_basic/README.md

 1. Create a new Rails project using Postgres for the database.
 Postgres is chosen because we'll deploy on Heroku (http://www.heroku.com/) which offers a free 5MB shared Postgres database.
 >rails new time_tracker_service -d postgresql

-1. Add the bcrypt gem, which will allow us to store encrypted passwords in the database Gemfile
+1. Add the bcrypt gem, which will allow us to store encrypted passwords in the database Gemfile:
 <pre><code>
 gem 'bcrypt-ruby'
 </code></pre>